-By offering consumer-directed health plans, you can encourage your employees to make informed decisions and efficient health care spending.
+By offering consumer-directed health plans, you can encourage your employees to make informed decisions and efficient health spending.

 When used correctly, CDHP can help employees reduce premium costs in a significant way.

 That said, you must know that consumer-directed health plans are not immune to employees’ rejection.
-This health care plan might not be suitable for everyone in the office due to its high deductible.
+This health plan might not be suitable for everyone in the office due to its high deductible.

 The question is: is it worth it to offer your employees CDHP options?
 Can you and your employees benefit from it at the same time?